rbiju/salpSearch/README.md

 * numpy
 * numba (optional, but highly recommended for an FPS above 0.1).

+If you would like to simply run the classic simulation, v0/salpSearch has some decent starting parameters.

 An example of a simulation frame is shown below:

 ![Tangled chain of small circles near a blurry dark circle on a white background](img.png)